Homelessness & Housing

-Sisters Kathy Littrell and Elaine Sanchez joined a large number of volunteers in Alameda County for the 2019 Homeless Count: LET’S MAKE EVERYONE COUNT.
+Sisters Kathy Littrell and Elaine Sanchez (above) joined a large number of volunteers in Alameda County for the 2019 Homeless Count: LET’S MAKE EVERYONE COUNT.

 Every two years, during the last 10 days of January, communities across the country conduct comprehensive counts of the local homeless populations in order to measure the prevalence of homelessness in each local area.
 This important event assists in assuring needed funding and services are provided in each locale.